 Breitfeld, 360 Public Relations:

 Just the idea of writing a sentence including the words fashion and sustainability seems like a contradiction in itself.
 Yes, sustainability has become fashionable, but sustainable fashion?...
-Could supporting a fair produced, ecological piece “spark more joy” – as cleaning expert Marie Kondo would say – than a less sustainable counterpart?
+Could supporting a fairly produced, ecological piece “spark more joy” – as cleaning expert Marie Kondo would say – than a less sustainable counterpart?
 Yes.
-We need to explain the consumer why we do what we do and make them part of the process.
-Be honest, adapt your sources if necessary, your prices and provide an open calculation.
+We need to explain to the consumer why we do what we do and make them part of the process.
+Be honest, adapt your sources; if necessary, raise your prices and provide an open calculation.
 Make them part of the journey, explain your choices and, most importantly, get into a dialogue if you want to stay in the game.

 Testino:

 Governments push the industry with their regulations, but no one is telling consumers, actual leaders of the industry's practices, what to do or choose.
-If the demand clothes increases, the industry's offer will also increase to cover those requests (requests that of course imply economic opportunities for manufacturers, brands, etc.).
+If the demand for clothes increases, the industry's offer will also increase to cover those requests (requests that of course imply economic opportunities for manufacturers, brands, etc.).
 We need to reverse that.
 Start again.

 Chervinska, Sustainable Fashion Pad: